Governor of Bermuda

 The governor is appointed by the monarch on the advice of the British government.
 The role of the governor is to act as the de facto head of state, and is responsible for appointing the premier and the 11 members of the Senate (the upper house of Bermuda's Parliament).

 The governor is also commander-in-chief of Bermuda, formerly in control of a large Bermuda Garrison composed of regular army, militia, volunteer, and territorial units, of which only the Royal Bermuda Regiment remains.
 Until 1867, the governor also held the appointment of vice-admiral of Bermuda.

-The current governor is Rena Lalgie; she was sworn in on 14 December 2020.
+The current governor is Andrew Murdoch.

-The governor has her own flag in Bermuda, a Union Flag with the territory's coat of arms superimposed.
+The governor has his or her own flag in Bermuda, a Union Flag with the territory's coat of arms superimposed.